Child Name Change Georgia - Information, Petition Service

 - $190 for your EZ Full Service Name Change

-See this page for more details about Child Name Change Costs – Georgia Residents
+See this page for more details about Name Change Costs – Georgia Residents

 $10 for Certified Copies of your Final Order Changing Name of Minor (4 of them at $2.50each). $15-$75 to serve papers on a non-consenting parent, if needed (single parent or Legal Guardian Petitions only). $60-$180 for an extra Ad to Serve missing non-consenting parents in some situations. $10 per Notarized signature, 2 or 3 will be needed.

-With our Full Service, EZ Name Change will help you provide and prepare all your information and court forms, without any extra charges.
-You just need to let us know you want to apply for Court Fee Waivers After you submit your Name Change Petition information through our Questionnaire (Start Now).
+With our Full Service, EZ Name Change can help you prepare all your information and court forms, without any extra charges.
+You just need to let us know you want to apply for Court Fee Waivers after you submit your Name Change Petition information through our Questionnaire (Start Now).

-For Child Name Change, your truthful reason is almost certainly good enough.
+For Georgia Child Name Change, your truthful reason is almost certainly a good one.
 You just need to write it out and put it in the Petition correctly.
 The valid reasons for name change are almost unlimited.
 Just put your reason in plain English and it should be fine.

-If you are seeking a name change that will cause harm, injury, confusion or fraud, your judge may not Grant your Petition.
-Court’s won’t likely allow you to get a name that is intended to mislead, that is intentionally confusing, or that incites violence.
+If you are seeking a name change that will cause harm, injury, confusion, deceipt or fraud, your judge may not Grant your Petition.
 You may expect to have a problem if you want your child to adopt, as a name, a racial slur, a threat, or an obscenity.
-It’s very rare for any Name Change Petition for a Minor to have any of these types of problems when a judge reviews the Petition.
+It’s very rare for any Name Change Petition for a Minor to be rejected based on the reason.

 It’s much more important to get all your Petition documents and processes done right, than it is to get your Reason worded exactly correctly.

 The Georgia Name Change Laws lay out the basis for choosing the correct court (see GA Code § 19-12-1(b)).
 Many people think, wrongly, that you need to file a Name Change Petition where the person changing names was born.
 That’s not usually accurate.
-A Child’s Name Change Petition must be filed in the county where the Petitioning Parent is living now.
+For California born parents or children, California passed a law in 2023 allowing filing in California even if the Petitioner or person whose name is to be changed doesn’t live in California now.
+That’s an exception though.
+A Child’s Name Change Petition can definitely be filed in the county where the Petitioning Parent is living now.